WhitmanCS370/sp24-lab5/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 7?
-* How an interpreter works and how it parses and interprets information.
+How an interpreter works and how it parses and interprets information.

 * What questions did you have about the material in the chapters?
 What did you find confusing?
-* We don't have any main questions.
+We don't have any main questions.

+Exercise 1:
+We implemented the required functions.
+However, the if statement doesn't come back as large, and initial isn't printed from the test case.